Mathematics and Design for Young Children

 And fun games to do with children,

-For many educators math has never been much fun.
-Most of the students in my Math for Young Children classes raised their hands in agreement with the statement, “I’m no good at math.”
-(Many fewer agree with “I’m no good at reading.”
-What does that say?)
+For many educators math has been a drudge.
+Each term I asked the students in my Math for Young Children classes if they agreed with, “I’m no good at math.”
+Usually around half raised their hands.
+How about, “I’m no good at reading.”
+Usually one or two brave ones.

 Could there be a fun way for both educators and children to be excited about mathematics?
 Yes, there is.
 Really fun.

-… an absolutely natural mathematics curriculum—as natural to children as running and jumping.
-The linked pages—with deeper levels beyond what you see in the menu—become an entire college course on becoming the leader of a community of young children learning through their playful engagement.
+… an natural mathematics curriculum—as natural to children as running and building things.
+This is my entire college course earning 3 credits to provide anyone a path to setting up a place where mathematics is play—truly play, without any adult direction.
+With deeper linked pages beyond what you see in the menu, there are plenty of resources here to become the leader of a community of young children learning through their playful engagement.

-• You also will find challenges to your own expectations about what kinds of math one is looking for as children explore and discover together.
+- You also will find challenges to your own expectations about what one is looking for as children play together.

-• You will find how to create a classroom culture that starts slowly at first and then gathers speed, like a snowball rolling downhill.
+- You will find how to create a classroom culture that starts slowly at first and then gathers speed, like a snowball rolling downhill.
 The energy is amazing.
-A child’s peers are the gravity rolling the snow balls downhill according to the forces of nature, drawing interest in noticing and figuring out stuff.
+After finally piecing all this together , my first full year of doing all of it together magical.

-• You will find a structure that engages young children in the language of mathematics, which offers ways of reconceptualizing simple life events, like the shoes in the hall, in a surprising way.
-That noticing becomes a game of further noticing, leading onward into representations and abstract relationships.
+- You will find a structure that offers engaging ways of reconceptualizing simple life events, like the shoes in the hall and crackers on a plate, When children become engaged, they start making further discoveries and intentions, leading onward through the year to elementary level representations and abstract relationships.

 Math is Language

-It took me some years before I began to understand how mathematics for young children operates as a way to communicate in another language.
-We learn to use a language, like theater, blocks, or clay, because we encounter understandings and attend to experience differently.
-Mathematics is a way of thinking with its own discoveries, connections, and possibilities in a continuing maze of doorways to further understandings and awarenesses.
-For young children the key is to find how fun it is to explore ways to think anew about common experiences.
+It took me some years before I began to understand how mathematics for young children operates as a language.
+We learn to use a language, like theater, blocks, or clay, because we encounter understandings and attend to experience because of its expressiveness of ourselves at thinkers.
+Mathematics is a way of thinking with its own discoveries, connections, and possibilities leading to further understandings and awarenesses.

 Four Blocks

-I think we could agree on a few things about those facts.
-I think most people would be comfortable assuming this child intentionally placed them this way.
-Further, we could also conclude from the placement of the child’s hand that the child paused to have the arrangement photographed.
+Beyond that, I think most people would be comfortable assuming this child has intentionally placed them this way.
+Further, we could conclude from the placement of the child’s hand that the child paused to have the arrangement photographed.

 Imagine, then, what might result next if you and your group of colleagues shared your own opinions of what might be going on for this child, whom you know, whose hand you see.
 Your thoughtful group might share your best guess not only about the child’s intention but also about the child’s aesthetic sensibility.
 Because you all get to discuss it, you could agree that this arrangement conveys information not only about number but also about beauty.
 The arrangement itself communicates much more than what one can easily say in words.
 That’s blocks as a language.